diogoaurelio/schedoscopeWiki/Schedoscope-at-a-Glance.md

         materialize -v schedoscope.example.osm.processed/Nodes/2013/06

-  In case they haven't changed, nothing will be reloaded.
+  In case they haven't changed, nothing will be reloaded and data will stay as they are.

 * monitoring a view's load state is as simple as: